 Summer is considered the wet, warm season of the savanna grasslands.
 Temperatures throughout the summer season in the savanna remain above 80 degrees Fahrenheit.
 The heat evaporates moisture near the Earth, which rises and collides with the cooler moisture in the air above.
 This collision creates daily rains throughout the hot summers.
 The 20 to 50 inches of average annual rainfall in the savanna occurs mostly in the six-to-eight-month wet season.

 Winter is the dry season; the savannas only average about four inches of rain during the entire dry season.
 December, January and February see no rain at all in the savannas.
 Through the drought, only grasses survive.
 The winter temperatures are cooler, but rarely cold.
 They are usually between 65 and 70 degrees Fahrenheit and on occasion have dropped to 40 degrees Fahrenheit.

-Like spring, autumn in the savannah grasslands is turbulent.
+Like spring, autumn in the savanna grasslands is turbulent.
 The lightning from fall storms starts fires that burn through the grasslands.
-The fires are a necessary part of the savannah biome; they rejuvenate the soil and encourage new growth.
+The fires are a necessary part of the savanna biome; they rejuvenate the soil and encourage new growth.
 Temperatures during this period are cooling from the hot 80 degree Fahrenheit summers to the 65 degree winters.
 They usually hover somewhere in the middle, around 75 degrees.